valera86/Microsoft-/Frequently-Asked-Questions-(FAQ).md

 #### How do changes to the console in this repo get to `conhost.exe` in the OS?

 Every couple of weeks (time permitting), one of our team members merges the changes from this repository's `main` branch into an internal mirror's `inbox` branch.
 Once that happens, another tool called `git2git` migrates the tree from that internal mirror into a directory on our team's branch in the Windows OS git repository.
 Some weeks later, that branch's content has made its way to `main`, which is approximately where Insider builds come from.
 The time it takes to get from our team's branch to the Windows `main` branch is dependent on many factors, so it can range from 2-6 weeks.

+#### Unable to set Windows Terminal as the Default Terminal on Windows 11

+Currently, this is by design.
+You can set the Preview version of the Windows Terminal as the Default Terminal, but not the Stable version.
+We're currently working through a few more bugs that we'd like to get sorted before allowing the Stable version to be set as the Default Terminal on Windows.

 ### Transparency